girisakar365/8085-mP/CONTRIBUTING.md

-# Contributing to ASM Studio
+# Contributing to 8085 Microprocessor Simulator

 Welcome!
-We're excited that you're interested in contributing to ASM Studio.
+We're excited that you're interested in contributing to 8085 Microprocessor Simulator.
 This document outlines the process for contributing to this project.

 ## Code of Conduct